Skip to main content

 A Beginner’s Guide To Indian Desserts – And Where To Get Them In Singapore

-Here’s our 101 guide to Indian desserts in Singapore and where to find them, starting with desserts originating from or near North India (there’s a whole other world of South Indian sweets waiting to be discovered too, but for the moment, we’ll start with these):
+Here’s our 101 guide to Indian desserts in Singapore and where to find them, starting with desserts originating from or near North and East India (there’s a whole other world of South Indian sweets waiting to be discovered too, but for the moment, we’ll start with these):

 IMAGE: PEXELS